tensorflow/docs/site/en/guide/profiler.md

 ![image](./images/tf_profiler/tf_data_summary.png)

 This section provides the summary of the analysis.
-It tells whether a slow tf.data input pipeline is detected in the profile.
-If so, it shows the most input bound host and its slowest input pipeline with the max latency.
-And most importantly, it tells which part of the input pipeline is the bottleneck and how to fix it.
+It reports on slow `tf.data` input pipelines detected in the profile.
+This section also shows the most input bound host and its slowest input pipeline with the max latency.
+Most importantly, it identifies which part of the input pipeline is the bottleneck and how to fix it.
 The bottleneck information is provided with the iterator type and its long name.

 ##### How to read tf.data iterator's long name